 “Those seed banks look dodgy.
 I will shop from the ones which look professional and legal.”

 Select the seed bank offering the ‘best seeds’

-“The product description looks really solid and makes me understand what I will get and how to do it.
+“The product description looks solid and makes me understand what I will get and how to process.
 Plus, they have a customer service.”

 Time to buy seeds

 “It will be time to plant soon.
 I need to buy seeds”.

 “I always use those seed banks.
 I know that they have good quality, good prices and always deliver; Though I keep an eye on what is happening around”.

 “I am interested in seeds with specific medicinal properties.
 I have a health issue and marijuana helps me to ease my symptoms.”

 “Since I often buy, it is important for me to get the best offers.
 I always compare to get the best value (prices and rewards).”